gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Sergeant Dorbu stared at him.
 "I---I'm sorry, learned, I---"

 "I shall rise as does the dew," the *tralpa* recited.
-"That *is* the recognition phrase, isn't it?"
+"That *is* the phrase you were told to expect, isn't it?"

 Sergeant Dorbu's mouth worked.
-"You're---you're the Correspondent?"
+"You?  *you're* her agent among the cloudherds?"

 Nangyal smirked.
 "At your service.
 Though I think *you* are actually at *mine*."
 The smirk fell off his face.
-"Get these royalist scum locked away.
-Make sure you gag *Scholar* Lhawang so that she can't strike any bargains."
-He made the title a curse.
+"Now get these royalist scum locked away.
+And make sure you gag *Scholar* Lhawang so that she can't strike any bargains."
+He made other *tralpa*'s title a curse.

-Sergeant Dorbu hesitated for one heartbeat, then straightened up and saluted.
+Sergeant Dorbu straightened up and saluted.
 "Yes, honored."
+He beckoned to his men.

+Indy strode over.
+"What in the names of the saints is going on?"

+Nangyal sketched a small bow.
+"My apologies for the deception," he said without even the faintest note of apology in his voice.
+"As of right now, Stale Leftovers is a Free Law territory.
+You and your fellow villagers can use whatever law you want without payment or hindrance.
+All we require in return is your support to help free the rest of Gandan."

+For the first time that Noxy could remember, her mother was speechless.
+"I thougth you couldn't do magic," Noxy blurted.

+Nangyal looked at her, then pursed his lips and blew.
+A gust of wind almost knocked her over.
+"Oh poor, tubby, unloveable Nangy-poo," he pouted.
+"Can't even light a fire."
+He smirked again.
+"It was the perfect disguise."

+"Traitor," Captain Birgith spat as Sergeant Dorbu's soldiers finished tying her hands together behind her back and pulled her to her feet.
+"Oathbreaker.
+Your ghost will wail and wander for a thousand years."

+"It'll be worth it," Nangyal snarled.
+"It'll be worth it just to see the world's kings and princes and *scholars* washing their own socks and peeling their own potatoes like the rest of us."

+"And speaking of princes," he continued, turning back to Sergeant Dorbu, "As soon as this bunch is safely stowed away, I want you to put together a search party.
+Ours seems to have gone missing."

+"Ours?" the sergeant repeated blankly.

+Nangyal's smirk returned.
+"Our prince.
+I had an illuminating conversation last night with that cloudherd Captain Birgith caught in Rancid.
+It seems that the tiger and his boy haven't been entirely honest with you."

+Sergeant Dorbu shook his head in bewilderment.
+"Kulbinder is a prince?
+That's ridiculous."

+"Not the animal," Nangyal said impatiently.
+"The boy, Thokmay.
+The cloudherd says he's King Denpa's son."

+"What!?"
+Captain Birgith spun around, shrugging off the soldier who had been about to lead her away.  "*He's* the runaway prince?
+That's ridiculous!"

+"That's what I thought," Nangyal said smugly.
+"So I worked a little magic last night.
+Nothing very complicated---though I'm sure some would have found it a challenge," he added, glancing at Scholar Lhawang.
+The gagged magician glowered back.
+"Imagine my surprise when I discovered that he was telling the truth.
+The boy is indeed a royal prince."

+"So what in the saints' names is he doing fighting with *us*?"
+Sergeant Dorbu demanded.

+Nangyal scowled.
+"That's an excellent question, sergeant, and one that I fully intend to ask once you find him."
+He turned to Indy and Noxy.
+"I trust we can count on your cooperation in that?"